Instalab

 Most of the outcome research on cortisol does not focus on a single noon reading.
 Instead, it examines the overall daily pattern: the slope from morning peak to evening low.
 A steep, healthy slope means your body ramps cortisol up when you need it and turns it off when you do not.
 A flat slope, where cortisol stays elevated into the afternoon and evening instead of dropping, is where the problems start.

-In the Whitehall II Study, which followed over 4,000 people for about six years, each standard-deviation flattening in the daily cortisol slope was linked to roughly 30% higher all-cause mortality and 87% higher cardiovascular mortality.
+In the Whitehall II Study, which followed over 4,000 people for about six years, those with the flattest daily cortisol slopes had roughly 30% higher all-cause mortality and 87% higher cardiovascular mortality compared to those with normal, steep slopes.
 These associations held after adjusting for age, sex, BMI, smoking, and other standard risk factors.

 A separate study from the KORA-F3 cohort in Germany found a similar pattern over 11 years.
 People whose cortisol dropped steeply from its daytime peak to bedtime had about half the cardiovascular death risk of those whose cortisol stayed flatter through the day.
 Higher late-night cortisol on its own was linked to roughly 50% greater cardiovascular mortality.
 A large meta-analysis of 80 studies confirmed the broader pattern: flatter cortisol slopes are connected to worse health across at least 10 different outcome categories, with inflammation and immune function showing the strongest links.